BHK4321/Fintrack/README.md

-#  Personal Finance Management Tool : FinTrack
+#  Personal Finance Management Tool:FinTrack

 Fintrack helps users manage their income, expenses, and transactions with budgeting, analytics, and financial insights.